parsvita/Tidy-Data-Cource-Project/CodeBook.md

 # Code Book

-> Description of the data in the `tidy_data.txt`

-This file containe description of the `tidy_data.txt` file which is a result of the running `run_analysis.R` script.
+This Code Book containe the description of the `tidy_data.txt` file which is a result of the running `run_analysis.R` script.
-Please find the original description of the experimental `sourse data` under this [link](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones)
+Please find the original description of the experiment and it `sourse data` under this [link](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones)

 ## tidy_data.txt